Porsche 718 Boxster and Cayman (982): 718 Cayman GT4 R-GT

-718 Cayman GT4 ePerformance
+718 Cayman GT4 e-Performance

-The 718 Cayman GT4 ePerformance is a battery electric vehicle with a drivetrain identical to the Porsche Mission R, first shown in May 2022.
-Compared to the GT4 Clubsport, the body of the ePerformance is 5.5 in wider.
+The 718 Cayman GT4 e-Performance is a battery electric vehicle with a drivetrain identical to the Porsche Mission R, first shown in May 2022.
+Compared to the GT4 Clubsport, the body of the e-Performance is 5.5 in wider.
 The estimated curb weight is 1500 kg.
-Porsche state the GT4 ePerformance can beat a 911 GT3 Cup around most tracks.
+Porsche claims the GT4 e-Performance can beat a 911 GT3 Cup around most tracks.

 The high-voltage traction battery has a capacity of 82 kWh and operates at a nominal voltage of 900 V. The car can be switched between qualifying and race modes.
 In qualifying mode, the battery can deliver up to 1073 hp to all four wheels through two traction motors, one on each axle; in race mode, total output is limited to 604 hp to sustain performance over a typical 30-minute race.
 Maximum recharging rate is 350 kW, enabling a rapid replenishment of charge from five to eighty percent in fifteen minutes; regenerative braking is expected to replenish approximately 1/2 of the total energy consumed in a 30-minute race.
 To improve weight distribution, the battery is split into three segments: one carried behind the seats where the engine would be in the conventional 718 Cayman, one in front where the fuel tank would be, and the last in the passenger's footwell.